Everton 2-0 Sunderland

 - Everton named their youngest starting XI (25y 349d) in the Premier League at Goodison Park since May 2009 against Tottenham (25y 162d).

-- After scoring in five consecutive league games, Sunderland have been goalless in four of their last five games.
+- After scoring in five consecutive league games, Sunderland have been goalless in four of their past five games.

-- Romelu Lukaku is now Everton's joint-highest goalscorer in the Premier League with 60 goals (level with Duncan Ferguson).

-- Jordan Pickford averages 4.7 saves per game this season in the Premier League, the highest save per game ratio in the competition.
+- Jordan Pickford averages 4.7 saves per game this season in the Premier League, the highest save-per-game ratio in the competition.

-- Seamus Coleman has been directly involved in as many goals in his last six league games as he had in his previous 34 (four - one goal, three assists).
+- Seamus Coleman has been directly involved in as many goals in his past six league games as he had in his previous 34 (four - one goal, three assists).

 - Indeed, Coleman has been directly involved in 35 Premier League goals for Everton, the only defenders to be involved in more are David Unsworth (45) and Leighton Baines (76).